protonemedia/laravel-form-components/README.md

 ## Preface

-Generating HTML in PHP is always quite opinionated and limited.
-Blade Components are great because additional attributes are passed down to the element.
-That's why we prefer writing forms using components instead of using PHP builders.
-This way, you don't have to write extensions or custom code for any attribute you pass in.
+At first sight, generating HTML forms with PHP looks great.
+PHP's power can make it less repetitive, and it's nice to resolve input values and validation states right from your PHP code.
+Still, it gets harder to keep your PHP code clean and neat whenever your forms get more complex.
+Often you end up with lots of custom code, writing extensions, and overriding defaults, just for the sake of adding some small thing to your form.

+After years of trying all sorts of form builders, it feels like just writing most of the form in HTML is the most versatile solution.
+You can add helper texts, icons, tooltips, popovers, custom sections, and JavaScript integrations however and wherever you like.
+The power of [Laravel Blade Components](https://laravel.com/docs/8.x/blade) allows us to add all kinds of features without bringing the whole form-building process into PHP.

 Let's take a look at this `x-form` example.
 The `action` attribute is optional, but you can pass a hard-coded, primitive value to the component using a simple HTML attribute.
-PHP expressions and variables can be passed to the component as well via attributes that use the `:` character as a prefix.
+Likewise, PHP expressions and variables can be passed to attributes using the `:` prefix.
 Do you need Alpine.js or VueJS directives?
 No problem!

 ```blade
 <x-form action="/api/user">